conan-io/docs/extending/template_system/command_new.rst

 .. warning::

     This functionality has to be considered as an **experimental** feature.
-We might change the context provided for these templates once we have more examples from the community.
+We might (TBD should be reviewed) change the context provided for these templates once we have more examples from the community.